 Biography

-She has given lectures and participated in panel discussions as a visiting professor, an invited lecturer, or a researcher at Staatliche Akademie der Bildenden Künste Stuttgart; L’École des Arts de la Sorbonne – Université Paris 1 Panthéon-Sorbonne; Universität Wien; School of Communication and Arts – University of São Paulo (USP); Institute of Arts – UNICAMP; Contemporary Art Museum of the University of São Paulo (MAC USP); The City University of New York (CUNY); Institut für Kunstgeschichte, FAU-Friedrich Alexander Universität, Erlangen-Nürnberg; New York City College of Technology (City Tech); University of Hertfordshire, London, and in many international conferences.
+She has delivered speeches and taken part in panel discussions at various universities and conferences, including the Freie Universität Berlin, Staatliche Akademie der Bildenden Künste Stuttgart; L’École des Arts de la Sorbonne – Université Paris 1 Panthéon-Sorbonne; Universität Wien; The City University of New York (CUNY); Institut für Kunstgeschichte, FAU-Friedrich Alexander Universität, Erlangen-Nürnberg; New York City College of Technology (City Tech); University of Hertfordshire, London, and in many international congresses.

 Languages: German, English, French, Portuguese, and Spanish.